Want to know all the pro tips for traveling by ferry from Athens to Santorini? Then, you’re reading the right text!

 Blue Star Ferries

 Blue Star Ferries is one of the leading ferry companies in Greece.
-It serves itineraries from Athens to Cyclades islands and the Dodecanese islands.
+It serves itineraries from Athens to the Cyclades islands and the Dodecanese islands.

 Blue Star ferries have a morning route to Santorini all year round.
 This may be a lifesaver for you if you’re planning to travel to Santorini off-season!

-The ferry departs from Piraeus Port at 7.25 and arrives at Santorini, 7 and a half hours later, at 14.55.
+The ferry departs from Piraeus Port at 7.25 and arrives at Santorini, 7 hours and 245 minutes later, at 14.50.
 It may also make stops to Paros, Naxos, and Ios, before reaching Santorini.